How do you make someone seem like the worst man in the world?

 Doesn’t this present a problem, though?
 If we can easily relate to villains, doesn’t that make their actions seem justifiable?
 Does their evil seem so understandable we feel they’re not really doing anything wrong?
 Some stories certainly commit that mistake.

 Perhaps as a result, certain genres seem to specialize in unrelatable villains.
-Instead, we get antagonists a little too self-absorbed or outlandish to truly empathize with.
+We get antagonists a little too self-absorbed or outlandish to truly empathize with.
 Narcissistic mothers keeping their daughters from finding true love.
 Emotionally withdrawn fathers disowning the children they can’t understand anymore.
 Small-time crooks who say everything in angry shouts.

 While these characters occasionally work, read too many of them and evil starts to seem too distant.
 We can’t relate to these characters, so we end up feeling we’ll never understand what messed them up.
 We conclude the problem of evil isn’t a basic human problem; it’s just that there are a bunch of jerks out there who spoil everything for the rest of us.